tlvaldepena/vectorsurv.org/_docs/tools/v5/aggregate-reports/aggregate-reports.md

 - **Date Range (From / To) (required)**: Enter the start and end dates for the report.
 The report will include records within the specified date range.

+- **Year (required)**: Surveillance year for which to generate an ArboNET report.

 ---

-## Arthropod Pool Test Results
+## How Results are Determined

-Summarizes mosquito pool testing results by test target (e.g., WNV, SLE).
+VectorSurv determines a single final result for each specimen and test target based on test method priority and recency.

+### Arthropod Pools

 Mosquito pools may be tested multiple times using different methods.
-VectorSurv applies an internal ranking of test methods to determine the final result for each pool and target.
+VectorSurv determines a final result for each pool and target:

 - RTPCR results take priority over all other methods
-- If multiple non-RTPCR tests exist, the most recent test is used
+- If multiple RTPCR results exist, the most recent RTPCR test result is used
+- If no RTPCR result exists, the most recent test result is used
-- Only the highest priority result is reflected in the report output.
+- Only the highest priority result is reflected in report outputs

+### Sentinel Samples

+VectorSurv determines a single final result per sample using ranked test methods.
+From highest to lowest priority:

+- PRNT (Plaque Reduction Neutralization Assay)
+- WB (Western Blot)
+- IFA (Indirect Immunofluorescence Assay)
+- MAC-EIA (IgM capture EIA)
+- EIA (Enzyme Linked Immunoassay)
+- HI (Haemagglutination Inhibition)

+The highest priority available result is used in report outputs.

+---

+## Arthropod Pool Test Results

+Summarizes mosquito pool testing results by test target (e.g., WNV, SLEV).

+Final results for each pool and target are determined is described in **How Results are Determined**.

 ### Tables